coady/lupyne/README.rst

 Not having to initially choose between an embedded library and a server not only provides greater flexibility, it can provide better performance, e.g., batch indexing offline and remote searching live.
-Additionally only lightweight wrappers with extended behavior are used wherever possible, so falling back to using PyLucene directly is always an option, but should never necessary for performance.
+Additionally only lightweight wrappers with extended behavior are used wherever possible, so falling back to using PyLucene directly is always an option, but should never be necessary for performance.

 Usage
 ==================